merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 With this in mind, Kobren and Singh identified each match state in a hit that had an IC exceeding 4 (very conserved) and took note of the consensus amino acid (the amino acid with the highest emission probability).
-Then, in order to retain a hit, the gene sequence must share the same amino acid as the consensus amino at each of these conserved positions.
-The idea is that if one is to trust the quality of the hit, these positions should truly be conserved.
+Then, in order to retain a hit, the gene sequence this HMM profile hit to must share all the same amino acids as the consensus amino acids at each of these conserved positions.
+The idea is that if one is to trust the quality of the hit, these positions should equate since they are conserved.
 I wanted to replicate this filtering procedure.

 This is great and all, except the HMMER output does not provide emission probabilities, and